 - Shopping: Zihuatanejo’s market is a great place to stock up on veggies and other supplies (as markets usually are in Mexico)

-- Accommodations: Our Airbnb hosts are wonderful and have treated us like family – inviting us to a beach day and dinner and giving us information about the history and the culture of the city we would not otherwise get
+- Accommodations: Our Airbnb hosts were wonderful and have treated us like family – inviting us to a beach day and dinner and giving us information about the history and the culture of the city we would not otherwise get

-- Around town: As with all other places where we stay for several weeks, I see the same people each day and am getting to know the rhythm of life in this part of town (and since it’s a smaller city, it feels more intimate in that I’m likely to easily spot someone from this neighborhood in another part of town)
+- Around town: As with all other places where we stay for several weeks, I saw the same people each day and am getting to know the rhythm of life in this part of town (and since it’s a smaller city, it feels more intimate in that I’m likely to easily spot someone from this neighborhood in another part of town)

 One difference between Zihuatanejo and other coastal cities in Mexico is that the ‘town square’ is not connected to a municipal building or Catholic church, but it’s on the malecon (walkway near the ocean) at the town’s basketball court.
 This is actually a great place for people to gather – especially on Sunday evenings.
-The city sets up small rides for children; adults set up speakers for music; families stroll along the water; vendors sell everything from horchata (a drink) to ice cream cones to tacos.
+The city sets up small rides for children, adults set up speakers for music, families stroll along the water, vendors sell everything from horchata (a drink) to ice cream cones to tacos.

 The court is at the municipal beach where fishermen gather each morning to sell their catch.
 You can have the fish fileted if you wish, right on tables at the beach for a small fee.